cornucopia-rs/cornucopia/README.md

 You can omit `tokio-postgres` feature flags for `json`, `time`, `uuid`, `eui48` and their corresponding crates if you don't need them.

 ### Cornucopia CLI
-Aside from the dependencies, you will need the `cornucopia` cli to generate your Rust modules.
+Aside from the code dependencies, you will need the `cornucopia` CLI to generate your Rust modules.
 This can be done via a simple `cargo install cornucopia` which will pull the latest binary and install it in your `cargo` path.
+Note that once the queries have been generated, they build and run standalone without requiring the CLI.

 ## Concepts
 This section explain a bit more about how Cornucopia works.
 If you just want to get started, you should take a look at the [basic example](https://github.com/LouisGariepy/cornucopia/tree/main/examples/basic).